 A lioness and cub of the Marsh Pride, in Kenya’s Maasai Mara National Reserve.

-You are welcome to save or share this via Pinterest, Facebook, Twitter or Instagram but please don’t alter the image or crop out the attribution text.
+You are welcome to save or share via Pinterest, Facebook, Twitter or Instagram.
+Please do not alter the image or crop out the attribution text.
 Thank you!